webyrd/mediKanren/biolink/README.md

   * confidence in the evidence of a claim (via publications, ontological traversal, etc.)
     * avoid double-counting same ontological information from multiple sources
   * confidence via presence in multiple knowledge graphs (RTX2 + sulab semmed)
-  * some notion of novelty: how interesting is this result?
+  * some notion of relevance: how interesting/useful is this result?
+    * safe drugs are more relevant than unsafe drugs

 ### Graph queries